Nebraska vs. Northwestern NCAA Football Odds, Plays and Insights | October 2, 2021

 Northwestern Stats and Trends

-- Northwestern's games this season have gone over the total in two out of four opportunities (50%).
+- Northwestern's games this season have hit the over on two of four set point totals (50%).

-- Northwestern is 1-3 against the spread and 2-2 overall when the team records more than 17.2 points.
+- Northwestern is 1-3 against the spread and 2-2 overall when the team puts up more than 17.2 points.

-- When Northwestern picks up more than 327.8 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that Northwestern totals over 327.8 yards, the team is 1-2 against the spread and 1-2 overall.

-- This season the Wildcats have turned the ball over eight times, two more than the Cornhuskers' takeaways (6).
+- This year the Wildcats have turned the ball over eight times, two more than the Cornhuskers' takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.